brightmart/bert_language_understanding/README.md

 ## Environment
 python 3+ tensorflow 1.10

-## My understanding of model of Transformer and BERT
+## Better Understanding of Transformer and BERT

 1. why we need self-attention?